 Reconciliation Leaders serve their followers by facilitating others through their transformations in a deeply respectful “I-thou” relationship, rather than one of control and manipulation.

-Created by a Nobel nominee and Dartmouth College sociologist, the late Dr. Elise Boulding’s Conflict Management Continuum is enhanced by Reconciliation Leaders working toward the penultimate part of her continuum, “union.”
+The late Dr. Elise Boulding, Created by a Nobel Peace Prize nominee and Dartmouth College sociologist, the late Dr. Elise Boulding’s created the Conflict Management Continuum, which is enhanced by Reconciliation Leaders working toward the penultimate part of her continuum, “union.”
 Boulding’s view is that we live in a society that places a high value on dealing with conflict as something that has to be won.
 The goal is to vanquish the adversary, or at the least successful, to threaten (deter) the adversary.
 Yet we all know there are other ways of dealing with conflicts.
 These ways of managing conflict may be thought of as ranging on a conflict continuum.

 Reconciliation Leaders help move conflict from the war of extermination to integration and union, from violence to nonviolence, from destructive to integrative behavior, from left to right.
 Limited war, deterrence, and threat are all on the violent side of the continuum.
 Noncompliance, arbitration, mediation, and negotiation lie in a violence-neutral, middle region.
 Reconciliation, active cooperation, and integration/union lie on the positive, nonviolent side.